stephenrparsons/bnn/README.md

 - [x] figure out image directory structure
 - [ ] have title show how many total bugs exist on images currently open in program
 - [ ] run initial training example pipeline on GPU machine
+- [ ] consider modifications such that nobody has to locally download the images